DBR-it/UnifI-Access-Calendar-Events/README.md

 2. Click the **3 Dots** (top right) > **Custom Repositories**.
 3.  **Repository:** Paste the URL of this GitHub repository.
 4.  **Category:** Select **Integration** from the dropdown menu.
-    * *(Note: HACS uses "Integration" for backend logic scripts like this).*
 5. Click **Add**.
 6. Find **"UniFi Access Door Manager"** in the list and click **Download**.

-### Step 5: Import the Sync Blueprint
+### Step 5: Add the Status Card
-This blueprint ensures your Dashboard Toggle turns ON/OFF automatically if you trigger a lockdown from the UniFi App.
+We have created a "Smart Status" card that shows you if the system is Running, Paused, or in Lockdown.

-1. Open the **`lockdown_sync.yaml`** file in this GitHub repository and copy the URL from your browser address bar.
+1. Open the **`dashboard_card.yaml`** file in this GitHub repository.
+2. Copy the code.
-2. In Home Assistant, go to **Settings > Automations & Scenes > Blueprints**.
+3. In Home Assistant, go to **Dashboard > Edit > Add Card > Manual**.
-3. Click **Import Blueprint** (bottom right).
-4. Paste the URL and click **Preview Blueprint**, then **Import**.
+4. Paste the code and update the entity IDs.
-5. Create the automation and link your specific entities.
+    * *Note: Requires "Mushroom Cards" from HACS.*

 ---